cbc-univie/cp_properties/README.md

 ## Features

-All functions used to compute thermodynamic properties can be found in the compute_properties.py script.
+All functions used to compute thermodynamic properties can be found in the `compute_properties.py` script.
 In the data folder, there is some examplary data from a NPT water simulation using TIP3 water.
 In the data/all_property_data folder, all raw data (thermodynamic properties and diffusion constants) can be found.

 ## Examplary scripts

-The python script `compute_properties.py` uses the water report in the data folder and the property functions in the `cp_props.py` script to compute and print thermodynamic properties.
+The python script `compute_properties.py` uses the water report in the data folder and the property functions to compute and print thermodynamic properties.
 It also computes the mean and standard deviation from NBoot = 100 bootstrapping samples from the water data using the property bootstrapping functions in the `cp_props.py` script.
 The python script `get_available_properties.py` collects and prints the raw data (stored in the data folder) for a given species.
 To execute those scripts (once installed this repository), run

 - `python compute_properties.py`